bobheadxi/bobheadxi.github.io/content/_posts/2022-2-10-self-documenting-self-updating.md

 Of course, in addition to generated documentation you do still need to write documentation to tie the pieces together - for example, the [UBC Launch Pad website still had a brief intro guide](https://github.com/ubclaunchpad/ubclaunchpad.com/blob/master/README.md) and we did put together a [usage guide for Inertia](https://inertia.ubclaunchpad.com/), but generated documentation helps you ensure the nitty gritty stays up to date, and focus on high-level guidance in your handcrafted writing.

 At [Sourcegraph](../_experience/2021-7-5-sourcegraph.md), I've been exploring avenues for taking this even further.
-Once you move away from off-the-shelf generators and invest in leveraging your code to generate exactly what you need, you can build a pretty neat ecosystem of documentation, integrations, and tooling that is always up to date by design and provides the groundwork for some cool things.
-In this article, I'll talk about some of the things we've built with this approach in mind: our [observability ecosystem](#observability-ecosystem) and our [continuous integration pipelines](#continuous-integration-pipelines).
+Once you move away from off-the-shelf generators and invest in leveraging your code to generate exactly what you need, you can build a pretty neat ecosystem of documentation, integrations, and tooling that is always up to date by design.
+In this article, I'll talk about some of the things we've built with this approach in mind: Sourcegraph's [observability ecosystem](#observability-ecosystem) and [continuous integration pipelines](#continuous-integration-pipelines).

 <br />